 Like everything here on The Eco Hub, I want to ensure I am always choosing brands that are taking all aspects of those businesses into account, I like to call this ethical criterion.
 Businesses today have the chance to be really transparent (bye-bye greenwashing) and the ones who are, are taking a bite out of fast fashion.

 Brands featured on this website need to be taking (almost) all of the following into account.
-I say almost as no one is perfect.
+I say almost as if no one is perfect.

-sustainable manufacturing, where is it made and by whom?
+- sustainable manufacturing, where is it made, and by whom?

-Environmentally-conscious packaging when items are shipped;
+- Environmentally-conscious packaging when items are shipped

 Let's break it down even further.